tortleX3/Post_Fix/README.md

 Finally, determine what you will return.

 ## Part Five: Commit Project and Submit Pull Request
-When you have finished your solution and are ready to submit, export the entire project.
-Be sure that the project is named postfix-student.
-Save the exported file with the zip extension (any name is fine).
+When you have finished your solution and are ready to submit, make your final commit and push eveything up to Github.
+Submit a pull request to the main repository so that I know your code is ready to be reviewed.